 Reporting and monitoring – DQ7-10

-This page provides information about TEOs’ reporting on Delivery at Levels 7 (degree) to 10 on the New Zealand Qualifications and Credentials Framework (DQ7-10) and our monitoring of their performance.
+This page provides information about tertiary education organisations' (TEOs’) reporting on Delivery at Levels 7 (degree) to 10 on the New Zealand Qualifications and Credentials Framework (DQ7-10) and our monitoring of their performance.

 On this page:

-Tertiary education organisations (TEOs) with an indicative allocation of DQ7-10 funding submit a completed Mix of Provision (MoP) template, and an Educational Performance Indicator Commitments (EPICs) template annually to us via DXP Ngā Kete.
+If you have an indicative allocation of DQ7-10 funding, you must submit a completed Mix of Provision (MoP) template, and an Educational Performance Indicator Commitments (EPICs) template annually via DXP Ngā Kete.

 Reporting

-All DQ7-10 funded TEOs report to us through the Single Data Return (SDR).
+If you receive funding through DQ7-10 you must report to us through the Single Data Return (SDR).

 • register and maintain qualifications for funding, and